CircleShift/tnsl-lang/spec/4 - fip.md

 `tnsl.algo._dealloc` *must* be defined as a function taking a single parameter of type `~void` as the pointer to a chunk of allocated memory.
 The function should deallocate the memory.

-### 2.3 - Extra Types Extension
+### 2.3 - Expanded Types Extension

 `tnsl.box._vect` *must* be a raw struct which vector or simd instructions can be preformed on.

 `tnsl.box._string` *must* be a raw struct which stores a string of text.
-This text may be ASCII or Unicode, but reguardless must be stored as `charp` values internally.
+This text may be ASCII or Unicode, and should be stored as `charp` values internally.

 ## Section 3 - Cross calling C